-It is with great regret that we have had to cancel Arthur Russell Week 2020 due to the ongoing health crisis and the lack of availibility of both of our usual Southwest Harbor venues for teaching and performing.
-All of us at ECMI have been looking forward to a new partnership with Camp Beech Cliff to make Arthur Russell Week even more exciting and accessible to young musicians from MDI and beyond in the summer of 2022.
+It is with regret that we have had to again cancel Arthur Russell Week 2021 due to the ongoing health crisis and the lack of availibility of both of our usual Southwest Harbor venues for teaching and performing.
+All of us at ECMI are looking forward to a new partnership with Camp Beech Cliff to make Arthur Russell Week even more exciting and accessible to young musicians from MDI and beyond in the summer of 2022.

 A little history…